claranet/terraform-signalfx-detectors/CONTRIBUTING.md

 the changes fully.
 Please bear with us, and please know that we appreciate the time and energy you put into the project.

-### PR Checks

-The CI is broken down into 3 workflow:

-* the main workflow is dedicated to detectors.
-It will test the terraform code: fmt, deployment, compliance, generated outputs ..
-* the generator workflow will test the jinja generator used to create new detectors deploying sample detectors.
-* the documentation workflow will take care of generate and update documentation files and their table of contents.

-Each workflow will run depending on files you modify but every executed workflow are mandatory and must succeed.

-In case of errors, please check the Github actions logs to fix them.
-There are scripts available to automate redundant tasks like [gen_outputs.sh](./scripts/gen_outputs) to update terraform outputs for detectors.